Implications of modern mass-loss rates for massive stars: Methods

+when the HD limit is exceeded, i.e., $L > 6\times 10^5 L_\odot$ and $\frac{R}{R_\odot} \left(\frac{L}{L_\odot}\right)^{1/2} > 10^5$, following section 7.1 of \citet{Hurley:2000MNRASSSE}.} For low-mass stars, the prescription from \citet{Hurley:2000MNRASSSE} was used.
+We neglect the impact of rotation on mass loss.
+The simplified stellar models used in SSE/BSE based codes, including COMPAS, do not self consistently track the abundances of different elements over time.
+For mass-loss rate prescriptions that scale with metallicity, we choose to scale with the initial stellar metallicity, as is standard practice.

-In the following sections, we describe the updates we have made to modeling wind mass-loss during the main sequence (OB) (Section~\ref{subsec:OB_winds}), for very massive stars (VMS) (Section~\ref{subsec:VMS_mass_loss}), for red supergiants (RSG) (Section~\ref{subsec:RSG_mass_loss}), and for helium-rich Wolf--Rayet (WR) stars (Section~\ref{subsec:WR_mass_loss}).
+In the following sections, we describe the updates we have made to modeling wind mass-loss for {hot stars such as O and B main-sequence stars} (Section~\ref{subsec:OB_winds}), for very massive stars (VMS) (Section~\ref{subsec:VMS_mass_loss}), for {cool massive stars, including RSGs} (Section~\ref{subsec:RSG_mass_loss}), and for helium-rich {stripped stars and} Wolf--Rayet (WR) stars (Section~\ref{subsec:WR_mass_loss}).
 Additionally, we compare three sets (New Defaults/$\textsc{Merritt2025}$, $\textsc{Pessimistic}$, Old Defaults/$\textsc{Belczynski2010}$) across the four on-phase mass-loss options (OB, RSG, VMS, WR) and explore the implications on compact binary formation and rates.
-Choices of prescription in these sets are detailed in table \ref{table:prescriptions}, and the regime of each wind phase is plotted in an HR diagram in Figure \ref{fig:HRDDMLR}.
+Choices of prescription in these sets are detailed in {tables \ref{table:prescriptions} and \ref{table:newtable}}, and the regime of each wind phase is plotted in an HR diagram in Figure \ref{fig:HRDDMLR}.